THESE ARE SOME OF THE CLOSING COSTS YOU NEED TO BE AWARE OF:

 You may choose to have a professional inspection of your new home.
 This is typically a subject clause in your original offer.

-Costs start around $400.00 and vary depending upon the size of the property.
+Costs from approximately $400.00 to $600.00 and vary depending upon the size of the property.
 Please refer to the section here on Affiliate Services.

 · SURVEY CERTIFICATE